Carlton Football Club

 In 2015, the park was renamed Ikon Park, and was considered for hosting the inaugural match of the new AFL Women’s competition in 2017.
 However, the existing ground was in poor condition and not suitable for elite sport.

 The existing Ikon Park natural turf oval had significant issues; no subsurface drainage, poor irrigation system, and a playing surface profile that retained water rather than being free draining.
 Due to the constraints of the existing surrounding grandstands, the oval also had a substantial fall from end to end.

-To further minimise excavation into the contaminated substrate flat drainage lines laid across the prepared subgrade were installed within the drainage gravel blanket.
+To further minimise excavation into the contaminated substrate, flat drainage lines laid across the prepared subgrade were installed within the drainage gravel blanket.

 The playing surface profile consisted of a perched water table to improve the long-term performance of the turf surface and irrigation system.

-In February 2017, the ground successfully hosted the inaugural match of the 2017 AFL Women’s competition and due to its success, has attracted funding for further development of the facilities to make the home of Women’s AFL in Victoria.
+In February 2017, the ground successfully hosted the inaugural match of the 2017 AFL Women’s competition and due to its success, has attracted funding for further development of the facilities to make it the home of Women’s AFL in Victoria.